Create a Layered Kick Drum

 Sub Layer

-The last and probably most crucial layer for our kick drum sound will be named sub kick drum.
-The sub frequencies are essential for a right sounding kick drum, and therefore sample chosen for this layer has to be rich in frequencies located in the lower part of the frequency spectrum.
-The trick for mixing all these three layers is to apply a small fade at the beginning of the sub kick drum sample.
-This is done because we already have a body and punch coming from the upper layers, so the punch and body of the sub kick drum would not interfere with other layers.
+The last and probably most crucial layer for our kick drum sound will be named the sub-kick drum.
+The sub-frequencies are essential for a right-sounding kick drum, and therefore, the sample chosen for this layer has to be rich in frequencies located in the lower part of the frequency spectrum.
+The trick for mixing all these three layers is to apply a slight fade at the beginning of the sub-kick drum sample.
+This is done because we already have a body and punch coming from the upper layers, so the punch and body of the sub-kick drum would not interfere with other layers.
 In the picture below, pay attention to the waveform of the kick drums.
-You will see that the sub kick drum layer has that slight fade at the beginning of the waveform.
+You will see that the sub-kick drum layer has that slight fade at the beginning of the waveform.

 Finally, let us hear how it sounds.